The NRA writes [via ammoland.com]

 There’s been a lot of noise about the use of firearm suppressors lately (ironic, huh?).
 With the Hearing Protection Act recently introduced to lawmakers, the movement to loosen regulations on the purchase and use of suppressors has never been stronger, and gun owners everywhere are waiting eagerly to be able to more readily purchase and use devices that could make shooting safer for everyone.

 With or without the HPA, the popularity of suppressors has skyrocketed in recent years as new materials and technology makes them easier to build and more effective than ever.
-In response to this demand, gun makers are introducing more suppressor-ready firearms, boasting features like threaded barrels and raised sights.
+In response to this demand, gun makers are introducing more suppressor-ready handguns, boasting features like threaded barrels and raised front sights.

 Here are a few shining examples of what gun buyers can look ahead to this year: